 Unfortunately, connected and autonomous vehicles provide a threatscape for hackers and other bad actors that could unleash scenarios straight from the world of science fiction.

-The Atonomi Network helps secure autonomous vehicles by giving manufacturers the ability to enhance processes with built-in blockchain-based immutable device identity and reputation tracking.
+Atonomi helps secure autonomous vehicles by giving manufacturers the ability to enhance processes with built-in blockchain-based immutable device identity and reputation tracking.
 And Atonomi accomplishes this with a very small footprint of less than 100 KB (just 60KB for most devices) so it can fit on the smallest of IoT devices or components.

 The global connected vehicle market, estimated at $72 billion in 2017, is projected to reach $219 billion by 2025.
 Meanwhile some of the biggest names in automotive—as well as several technology companies—are moving fast forward on development of completely autonomous self-driving vehicles.
 Connected cars already represent an enormous attack surface for hackers and other bad actors, and fully autonomous vehicles will just up the stakes.
 Atonomi brings blockchain-based device identity and reputation tracking to help secure the future.